 Hate crimes run the gamut, from those that cause psychological anguish to the persons to whom it is directed to those causing physical harm or even death.
 For example, under ordinary circumstances, vandalism is a misdemeanor.
 If the vandalism involved spray painting a swastika on a synagogue or a person’s driveway, the incident is no longer just vandalism but also a hate crime.

 In many cases, a simple act of vandalism is more straightforward to distinguish as a hate crime than a physical assault, because the evidence of bias is there.
 If one person assaults another or is accused of doing so, and the victim is a member of a different race, ethnicity, religion, etc., it may end up perceived as a hate crime although there is no actual evidence to that effect.

 A hate crime allegation, let alone a conviction, can ruin a life.
 There are always two aspects to a hate crime, and that is the commission of the crime itself and its elevation to a hate crime.
 A criminal defense attorney defends the client not only against the hate crime allegation but also against whatever crime with which the person has been charged.
 Say a defendant is charged with assault, and the victim of the assault is gay.
 Much will depend on whether the alleged perpetrator used anti-gay slurs or whether the individual has a history of homophobia, such as posting such views on social media.
 Without such evidence, hate crime prosecution is difficult.

 Contact a Criminal Defense Attorney

-If you or a loved one has been charged or accused of a hate crime, you need the services of an experienced Maryland criminal defense attorney.
+If you or a loved one has been charged or accused of a hate crime in Maryland, you need the services of an experienced Maryland criminal defense attorney.
 Contact our office for a consultation.
 We will evaluate your case and advise you of your options going forward.